PhenoApps/Field-Book/docs/traits/trait-audio.md

 The audio trait format is used to record audio.

 ### Parameters
-- `Name` assign a value for trait name, alias, and assigns synonyms list to hold the value.
+- `Name` assign a value for trait name.
 - `Details` text is displayed under the trait name on the Collect screen.
-- `Automatically Switch to Next Plot` when enabled will immediately move to next entry when the user records an observation for an entry in the Collect screen.
+- `Automatically Switch to Next Plot` toggles immediately moving to next entry when the user records an observation for an entry in the Collect screen.
-- `Resource File` opens the resources folder and can be used to set a image for the trait that can be reference later in the Collect screen.
+- `Resource File` sets an image for the trait that will be opened by default when accessing resources from Collect.

 On the Collect screen, press the <img class="icon" src="_static/icons/formats/microphone.png"> button to begin recording audio.
 Press the <img class="icon" src="_static/icons/formats/stop.png"> button to stop recording.
 Press the <img class="icon" src="_static/icons/formats/play.png"> button to play back the audio that has been recorded.

-Recorded audio files are stored in `.mp3` format, and named with the entry's `unique id` and a timestamp.
+Audio files are stored in `.mp3` format, and named with the entry's `unique id` and a timestamp.
 The resulting files are stored in an audio folder within a field-specific subfolder of `plot_data`.
 An example audio filepath would be `plot_data/FIELD_NAME/audio/AUDIO_FILE_NAME.mp3`.